Most Orphans Want to Know Their Biological Parents

 Every person that has ever walked the earth was created by God.
 In the grand scheme of things, God is their father.
 He breathed life into our bodies and the very air in our lungs is His.
 We were created in Him, through Him, and for Him (Colossians 1:15-16).

 I’m not sure if we really believe this.
 We feel the need to convince them of their need to accept Jesus, but I feel we often doubt if they would really desire it.
-Sometimes we even fantasize what it would be like if we didn’t have the constraints of Christianity.

 People Want What We Can Be Having